Limpopo: Mining

 Limpopo's rich mineral deposits include the platinum group metals, iron ore, chromium, high- and middle-grade coking coal, diamonds, antimony, phosphate, and copper, as well as mineral reserves like gold, emeralds, scheelite, magnetite, vermiculite, silicon, and mica.
 Commodities such as black granite, corundum, and feldspar are also found.
 Mining contributes to over a fifth of the provincial economy.

 Limpopo has the largest platinum deposit in South Africa.
 The Waterberg Coalfield, the eastern extension of Botswana's Mmamabula coalfields, is estimated to contain 40% of South Africa's coal reserves.

 Tourism

 The Limpopo Department of Economic Development, Environment and Tourism has targeted the province as a preferred eco-tourism destination.
-Its Environment and Tourism Programme encompasses tourism, protected areas and community environment development to achieve sustainable economic growth.
+Its Environment and Tourism Programme encompasses tourism, protected areas, and community environment development to achieve sustainable economic growth.

 While Limpopo is one of South Africa's poorest provinces, it is rich in wildlife, which gives it an advantage in attracting tourists.
 Both the private and public sectors are investing in tourism development.

-Near Modjadjiskloof, at Sunland Baobab farms, there is a large Baobab tree which has been fashioned into a rather spacious pub.
+Near Modjadjiskloof, at Sunland Baobab farms, there is a large Baobab tree which has been fashioned into a relatively spacious pub.